hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 #### I don't know any programming language.
 How can I explore this DSCC REST API?

 Postman is the well-known tool used to explore a REST API that provides enough flexibility to import the API definition, automate the access token retrieval and experiment with the parameters.
 Postman provides this capability with a lot less of typing and knowledge of any programming language.
 To experiment with Postman, I recommend you download the application-based (rather than web-based) version.
-This is the **[download link](https://www.postman.com/downloads/)** for the Postman app, which is available in either Microsoft Windows or Apple MacOS version.
-Install the application on the workstation that has access to the internet via website browser (HTTPS) and is capable of connecting to https://*.cloud.hpe.com.
+This is the **[download link](https://www.postman.com/downloads/)** for the Postman app, which is available in either a Microsoft Windows or Apple MacOS version.
+Install the application on a workstation that has access to the internet via website browser (HTTPS) and is capable of connecting to https://*.cloud.hpe.com.

 Start by downloading the storage-api.yaml OpenAPI 3.0 definition into the workstation.
 Anyone can go to the DSCC API documentation website through this link: <https://console-us1.data.cloud.hpe.com/doc/api/v1/> and click on the download button for either the Yaml or JSON definition file.

 Postman provides the ability to create a workspace where one can experiment with the DSCC OpenAPI by importing the DSCC OpenAPI definition (storage-api.yaml) into the API library.
-Start the process by selecting the Workspaces menu, then click on the Create Workspace button and type in the desired workspace name.
+Start the process by selecting the Workspaces menu, then click on the **Create Workspace** button and type in the desired workspace name.
 In this example, it's called HPE DSCC API.

 ![Create Workspace](/img/postman-create-workspace.png "Create the workspace in the Postman")